leohuleo/Capstone-Project/README.md

 Update Log

+04042021
+1. Added password encoder configuration (BCryptPasswordEncoder)
+2. Created a new Class "UserRegistration", which is responsible for validating form input (separated it from the database model "User")

 03282021
 1. Added login (plain password) by jdbc authentication
 2. replace automatic generation of entity table with manual generation by schema.sql